Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

 \subsubsection{Statistical Methods}

 Statistical methods predict solar flare occurrences by analyzing observational solar activity data.
-Giovanelli et al. (1939) \citep{giovanelli1939relations} first identified a statistical relationship between sunspots and solar flares, showing flare probability was positively correlated with sunspot group area, type, developmental stage, and growth rate.
-McIntosh (1990) \cite{mcintosh1990classification} expanded the McIntosh sunspot classification, linking it more closely to flare occurrences than the Zurich classification.
-Wheatland et al. (2004) \citep{wheatland2004bayesian} introduced a Bayesian approach combining flare statistics with active region flare records to refine predictions, focusing on large flares.
+Giovanelli et al. (1939) first identified a statistical relationship between sunspots and solar flares, showing flare probability was positively correlated with sunspot group area, type, developmental stage, and growth rate \citep{giovanelli1939relations}.
+McIntosh (1990) expanded the McIntosh sunspot classification, linking it more closely to flare occurrences than the Zurich classification \citep{mcintosh1990classification}.
+Wheatland et al. (2004) introduced a Bayesian approach combining flare statistics with active region flare records to refine predictions, focusing on large flares \citep{wheatland2004bayesian}.
 The approach incorporated historical flare data, such as the number of small events, and included additional factors like sunspot classification.
-Bloomfield et al. (2012) \citep{bloomfield2012toward} conducted an analysis of GOES X-ray flare observations together with the McIntosh classification during solar cycles 21 and 22.
-They derived flare rates for each McIntosh category, estimated Poisson probabilities for various flare magnitudes, and evaluated different validation approaches.
-Additionally, techniques like multiple linear regression and Fisher discriminant analysis are also commonly used in flare prediction \citep{bornmann1994flare, leka2003photospheric, gyenge2016active}.